merobi-hub/attendance-tracker/README.md

 ### Technologies

 The back end of this Python project is on a Flask framework with database support via Psycopg2 and SQLAlchemy.
 Flask-WTF handles and secures the forms, and Flask Werkzeug encrypts user passwords.
 The Datetime library is employed to convert event date and time data for display and check-in filtering.
-Flask Flash messages update users and hosts about authorization and form submission events.
-Also on the front end, Jinja2 templates support a dynamic nav and efficient site design, while Bootstrap4 columns, rows, and cards keep information streamlined and orderly.
+The Oauth2 library and Requests are used to enable third-party logging through Google, and the requisite Client ID and Secret variables are accessed as environment variables for enhanced security.
+On the front end, Flask Flash messages update users and hosts about authorization and form submission events.
+Jinja2 templates support a dynamic nav and efficient site design, while Bootstrap4 columns, rows, and cards keep information streamlined and orderly.

 ## License